 Capturing devices (digital cameras, scanners) and displaying devices (monitors, printers) have various technical properties.
 Color Spaces provide the ability to make colors look always the same, no matter what capturing or displaying device has been used.

-To compare, which object is heavier in a real world, we need to give each weight a number (measure it).
+To compare, which object is heavier in a real world, we need to give each object a number: weight (measure it).
 Two objects have the same weight, if that number is the same for both of them.
-There are many units of weight (grams, pounds, ounces) and there is a clear mechanism to convert one unit to another.
+There are many units of weight (grams, pounds, ounces), which can be converted, one unit to another.

 While Grams (unit of weight) consist of one number (e.g. 150 grams), CIELAB (unit of color) consists of three numbers (e.g. CIELAB 0.5, 0.7, 0.1).
 These numbers are called channels or components.

-Let's say we have a square hole, and there is an apple in it, with a blue cloth behind it.
-We take a picture of it, print it, and put that picture into a second hole (illuminated by a proper light).
-We also display the picture on an LCD monitor, which we put into a third hole.
+Let's say we have a square hole in a wall, and there is an apple on the other side, with a blue cloth behind it.
+We take a picture of it, print it, and put that printed picture behind a second hole in a wall (illuminated by a proper light).
+We also display the same picture on an LCD monitor, which we put behind a third hole.

-If the digital camera can store real colors into correct CIELAB values, and the printer and the monitor can correctly reproduce CIELAB values, we should not be able to distinguish, which one is a real apple, which one is the monitor, and which one is an ink on a papaer.
+If the digital camera can store real colors into correct CIELAB values, and both the printer and the monitor can correctly reproduce any CIELAB values, we should not be able to distinguish (with our eyes), which hole contains a real apple, which one is the monitor, and which one is the ink on a paper.

 First monitors created colors by combining three lights, usually referred to as Red, Green and Blue (RGB) (note, that "Red" in terms of color is ambiguous, just like "Heavy" in terms of weight; one would need to specify a CIELAB value to be precise).
-It was natural to store a color digitally as three numbers: values of Red, Green and Blue for that specific monitor.
-Such color always looked the same on all monitors of that specific brand of the specific manufacturer.
-But the values had no relation to CIELAB.
+It was natural to store a color digitally as three numbers: intensities of Red, Green and Blue for that specific monitor.
+Such color always looked the same on all monitors of that specific brand.
+But these values had no relation to CIELAB.

-More monitor manufacturers appeared, each of them using materials with different technical properties.
+More monitor manufacturers appeared, each of them using materials with different physical properties.
 The RGB color value for one monitor looked different on another brand of monitor.
 Finally, a proper system with three components was created, called Standard RGB, or sRGB.
-There is an exact formula, how to convert between sRGB and CIELAB color values, so each sRGB color actually corresponds to a real-world (unambiguous) CIELAB color.
+There is an exact formula, how to convert between sRGB and CIELAB, so each sRGB color actually corresponds to a real-world (unambiguous) CIELAB color.

 All images were stored in sRGB color space.
 Each monitor offered many settings, which allowed people to "calibrate" the monitor, until it displayed sRGB values correctly.

 There was the same problem with printers.
 They usually create colors by mixing four inks, referred to as Cyan, Magenta, Yellow and Black (CMYK).
-A specific CMYK value for one printer could look different on another printer having inks with different chemical properties.
-Some printer could use even five or more inks.
-Some printers could print colors, that other printers could not print.
+A specific ratio of these inks, that was printed by one printer, could look different on another printer having inks with different chemical properties.
+Some printers could even use five or more inks.
+Some printers could produce colors, that other printers could not produce.

-Let's say, that an absolute CIELAB color (0.3, 0.8, 0.1) can be displayed with signals (224,107,158) on a monitor A, and with signals (231,99,161) on a monitor B. We can say, that each monitor has its own color space, and it can convert any value from CIELAB into its own space.
-Instead of storing a color digitally as CIELAB, we can store it as any set of numbers, as long as we provide a mechanism, how to convert these colors into CIELAB.
+Let's say, that an absolute CIELAB color [0.3, 0.8, 0.1] can be displayed with RGB signals [224,107,158] on a monitor A, and with RGB signals [231,99,161] on a monitor B. We can say, that each monitor has its own color space, and it can convert any value from CIELAB into its own space.
+Instead of storing a color digitally as CIELAB, we can store it as any set of numbers, as long as we provide a mechanism, how to convert these numbers into CIELAB.

 All problems with device-specific colors have been solved by ICC profiles.
 An ICC profile (for a specific color space X) is a set of instructions, how to convert values from the color space X into CIELAB, and back.
 These instructions are stored in a special file: ICC file (e.g. "Canon_printer_123.icc").
 Since the ICC profile describes the conversion between the space X and CIELAB, it fully describes the color space X.

-*** Analogy: We could create a "weight space" of "keelos".
-A "weight profile" would say, that "one keelo is 1200 grams".
-It lets us convert between "keelos" and grams, so it fully describes what a "keelo" is.
+*** Analogy: We could create a "weight space" of "bukalas".
+A "weight profile" would say, that "one bukala is 1200 grams".
+It lets us convert between "bukalas" and grams, so it fully describes what a "bukala" is.